valdelaseras/pedestal/README.md

 #some-section {
     h1 {
-        -webkit-text-stroke: 4px pedestal.$secondary-accent-font-color;
+        -webkit-text-stroke: 4px pedestal.$accent-font-color-secondary;
     }
 }
 ```

 ### Colours
-It is strongly advised to pick 2 highly contrasting, "muted" colours for `$primary-color` and `$secondary-color` ( e.g.
+It is strongly advised to pick 2 highly contrasting, "muted" colours for `$color-primary` and `$color-secondary` ( e.g.
-black and white ), and then two contrasting, "fun" colours for `$primary-accent-color` and `$secondary-accent-color`.
+black and white ), and then two contrasting, "fun" colours for `$accent-color-primary` and `$accent-color-secondary`.
 The colours in these two sets are used in combination with one other in [themes](#theming), so it works best following
 this pattern.